Education in Ivory Coast: Education system

+Since the 2010s, the Ivorian government has implemented reforms to expand access to secondary and higher education, with a focus on STEM fields and teacher training.
 The education system comprised three stages: primary school lasted six years, leading to a certificate of primary studies; secondary school lasted seven years, leading to a certificate or baccalauréat.
 University education, available only in Abidjan, culminated in a university degree.
 A large number of technical and teacher-training institutions also provided post primary and post secondary education.
 There was no system of adult education, although many adults attended night courses or, in rural areas, received literacy and other instruction via radio.

 Most public schools were tuition free, although students pay an entrance fee and buy uniforms.
 Most supplies were free, and some students received government scholarships, usually in return for a period of government employment after graduation.

 In 1980 approximately 14 percent of primary schools and 29 percent of secondary schools were private.
 Most of these were Catholic, staffed by religious and lay teachers, with salaries partially subsidized by government funding.
 Catholic schools operated primarily in the south and east but were also located throughout the country.
 Religious instruction was not permitted in government schools.
 Quranic schools were common in the north and were tolerated, but not supported, by the government.
 Some students attended both public and Quranic schools.

 The school year was divided into three terms, beginning in September and separated by short Christmas and Easter holidays and a two-month summer recess.
 The average week consisted of approximately 30 hours of classes, Monday through Saturday morning.
 Most instruction encouraged mental discipline more than analytical thinking or creativity, by emphasizing rote memorization and oral recitation.